Algorithms for Deforming and Contracting Simply Connected Discrete Closed Manifolds (III): Conclusion

 This revision added more figures to the extended version of the earlier revisions of {\it Algorithms for Deforming and Contracting Simply Connected Discrete Closed Manifolds (III)}.
 In the second reversion, we added more details in the proof of the main theorem.
 In this revision, we also added more explanations and more figures.

 Some discussions without using the general Jordan Theorem was presented in ~\cite{Che18SummerTop} where we make ``the general Jordan Theorem'' as a condition due to reason Chen-Krantz paper has not published in a journal yet.
+In this new revision, some detailed analysis was provided especially the work in Appendix A (This new revision added Appendix A to add the details of two cases).
+According to the Appendix A, some part of \cite{Chen-Krantz} needs to be modified.
+Appendix A in this paper was solely done by Li Chen.